Buuchia/CCS_blog/posts/first-blog-post.md

 Although the cute aesthetic influences consumption and has kitsch quality, I find it interesting that through an art medium, it may be avant-garde and challenge easy consumption.
 Cute in this context plays a critical part in assessing artistic expression.

 The cute aesthetic can be thought as a way for us to think about the meaningful relationship between the subject and consumption, and offer a deeper understanding about what we humans are fascinated with and scared of.

+## Effective Complexity

+As defined during lecture, Effective Complexity is the balance between non-randomness (cohenrence) and non-redundancy (spiciness).

+This relationship suggests a structure where elements can be organized into a structure which they aren't completely monotonous and completly chaotic.
+Monotomy is boring and repetitive, while chaos is too difficult to comprehend.

+Therefore, effective complexity offers a structure where things can have similarities but also variations between each other, so non-randomness and a little bit of randomness make things juicier.